Interested in Your Own Personally Branded Magazine? Click Here!

 Miniature house being looked at with hourglass

 Catch the problem areas that a shiny exterior is hiding before potential buyers do.
-Early inspection equals more time to fix repairs, and ultimately provides insight into your home’s top needs.
-A house with less issues will sell a lot faster.
+An early inspection equals more time to fix repairs and ultimately provides insight into your home’s top needs; a house with fewer issues will sell a lot faster.
 This doesn’t mean it needs to be perfect, but make sure everything is up to code.
-Hiring an inspector will get an accurate value of the home and leaves less room for potential buyers to negotiate since your home is in tip-top shape and fairly priced.
+Hiring an inspector will get an accurate value of the home and leaves less room for potential buyers to negotiate since your home will be in tip-top shape and fairly priced.

 Person putting in hardwood floors

 Based off the inspection, there will be definite problems or improvements that need to be made immediately.
-Cosmetic improvements are good for staging, but buyers need peace of mind that the improvements will affect them in the long run.
-Any significant structural improvements or remodels should be listed with the house.
+Cosmetic improvements are good for staging, but buyers need peace of mind that the changes will benefit them in the long run.
+Any significant structural modifications or remodels should be listed with the house.
 This will make it more eye-catching.
 Your real estate agent will know how to do this well!

 Man sitting at computer

 Don’t rush to hire a contractor and purchase materials.
 Compare at least three bids, and ask for references.
-Don’t offer buyer credits against the purchase price, either—you’ll be better off investing the money to get the work done before listing.
+And don’t offer buyer credits against the purchase price instead—you’ll be better off investing the money to get the work done before listing.

 Person planning strategy at computer